-I am dedicated to working with couples and specialize in developing positive communication and promoting the ability to see situations through your partner's eyes.
+Hi, my name is Bridgitte and I am dedicated to working with Christian couples.
+I specialize in developing positive communication and promoting the ability to see situations through your partner's eyes.
 This will allow an understanding as to why your partner operates as they do.

 Unfortunately, commitment to the relationship and each other is sometimes lost as couples deal with life's stressors, children, work, extended families, etc. However, healing is possible, and I work with couples to strengthen the foundation and discover the issues that contribute to a relationship's alienation, disappointment, and loneliness.
 These are areas where we build bridges of understanding and compassion.

 It is possible to improve a relationship if both partners dedicate themselves to working together to create a solid foundation.
-Together we can examine destructive old habits or triggers from our past that may be interfering with the rewarding relationship we so badly want.
+With God's help, we can examine destructive old habits or triggers from our past that may interfere with the rewarding relationship we so badly want.
 I will help you build a healthy connection that is often adversely affected by the relationship examples we receive from our families of origin and past relationships.
 Let's work to build on strengths and increase intimacy.

 Education & Relevant Experience